Workplace Fire Safety: 6 Prevention Tips

 - Communicate what fire protection equipment is in place to handle each major hazard

-- Communicate evacuation protocol and how to use your company’s emergency notification system
+- Communicate evacuation protocol and how to use your company’s fire alarm system and emergency notification system

-- Include procedures to control accumulation of flammable and combustible waste materials
+- Include procedures to control the accumulation of flammable liquids and combustible waste materials

-- Include safeguards installed on heat-producing equipment to prevent the accidental ignition of combustible materials
+- Include safeguards on heat-producing equipment to prevent the accidental ignition of combustible materials

 - Develop a list that contains the names/job titles of internal fire safety wardens

 Protecting your business from workplace fires starts with understanding the risks your organization faces.
-The task might feel overwhelming, which is why a simplified checklist is a great starting place.
+The task might feel overwhelming, which is why guided fire safety resources are a great starting place.